 TABLE: LAWS & POLICIES IMPROVING ACCESS TO HIGHER EDUCATION FOR IMMIGRANTS

-Currently, at least fifteen states have laws allowing students who meet specific requirements, regardless of their status, to pay in-state tuition rates at public postsecondary institutions: California, Colorado, Connecticut, Illinois, Kansas, Maryland, Minnesota, Nebraska, New Mexico, New York, Oklahoma, Oregon, Texas, Utah, and Washington.
+Currently, at least sixteen states have laws allowing students who meet specific requirements, regardless of their immigration status, to pay in-state tuition rates at public postsecondary institutions: California, Colorado, Connecticut, Illinois, Kansas, Maryland, Minnesota, Nebraska, New Jersey, New Mexico, New York, Oklahoma, Oregon, Texas, Utah, and Washington.
 Wisconsin’s law, enacted in 2009, was repealed in 2011.
-Rhode Island's Board of Governors for Higher Education also adopted a policy permitting eligible students to pay in-state tuition rates, regardless of their status.
-The University of Hawaii’s Board of Regents adopted a similar policy.
-Laws in three states — California, New Mexico, and Texas — provide access to state financial aid to students who meet certain criteria, regardless of their status.
+Rhode Island's Board of Governors for Higher Education also adopted a policy permitting eligible students to pay in-state tuition rates, regardless of their immigration status.
+The University of Hawaii’s Board of Regents and the University of Michigan's Board of Regents adopted similar policies in 2013.
+Laws in three states — California, New Mexico, and Texas — provide access to state financial aid to students who meet certain criteria, regardless of their immigration status.
 California, the University of Hawaii, Illinois, and Minnesota offer access to privately funded assistance for these students.